Setting up a Drilldown is a two-part process:

 Generally, x-values map to the x-axis, y-values to the y-axis, and series to the columns.

-Connect the Dashboard Variables to your Chart(s)
+2. Connecting the Dashboard Controls to your other chart(s)